tailwindlabs/tailwindcss.com/source/docs/customizing-colors.blade.md

 ## Overriding a default color

-If you'd like to override one of Tailwind's default colors but preserve the rest, simply provide the new values in the `theme.extend.colors` section of your `tailwind.config.js` file.
+If you'd like to override one of Tailwind's default colors but preserve the rest, provide the new values in the `theme.extend.colors` section of your `tailwind.config.js` file.

 For example, here we've replaced the default cool grays with a neutral gray palette: